-It was a large field, enclosed to a height of 7’6″ and big enough to accomodate three matches at once.
+In time for the 1886/87 season they moved to a new field on Scarisbrick New Road which was large and enclosed to a height of 7’6, big enough to accommodate three matches at once.
 A Covered grandstand which could seat 140 spectators and a dressing tent were provided.
 Three cows which grazed on the field withdrew behind the grandstand during matches.

 After the building of the new Southport Infirmary in 1895 the clock was clearly visible behind the goal and could be used to time the matches.